Petrodollar recycling

-Petrodollar recycling is the international spending or investment of a country's revenues from petroleum exports ("petrodollars").
+Petrodollar recycling is the international spending or investment of a country's revenues in U.S. dollars from petroleum exports ("petrodollars").
 It generally refers to the phenomenon of major petroleum-exporting states, mainly the OPEC members plus Russia and Norway, earning more money from the export of crude oil than they could efficiently invest in their own economies.
 The resulting global interdependencies and financial flows, from oil producers back to oil consumers, can reach a scale of hundreds of billions of U.S. dollars per year – including a wide range of transactions in a variety of currencies, some pegged to the U.S. dollar and some not.
 These flows are heavily influenced by government-level decisions regarding international investment and aid, with important consequences for both global finance and petroleum politics.
 The phenomenon is most pronounced during periods when the price of oil is historically high.

 The term petrodollar was coined in the early 1970s during the oil crisis, and the first major petrodollar surge (1974–1981) resulted in more financial complications than the second (2005–2014).

 Capital flows

 Background

 Especially during the years 1974–1981 and 2005–2014, oil exporters amassed large surpluses of "petrodollars" from the sale of oil at historically high prices.
 (The word has been credited alternately to Egyptian-American economist Ibrahim Oweiss and to former U.S. Secretary of Commerce Peter G. Peterson, both in 1973.)
 These petrodollar surpluses could be described as net U.S. dollar-equivalents earned from the export of petroleum, in excess of the internal development needs of the exporting countries.
-The surpluses could not be efficiently invested in their own economies, due to small populations or being at early stages of industrialization; but the surpluses could be usefully invested in other locations, or spent on imports such as consumer products, construction supplies, and military equipment.
-Alternatively, global economic growth would have suffered if that money was withdrawn from the world economy, while the oil-exporting states needed to be able to invest profitably to raise their long-term standards of living.
+The International Monetary Fund argues that these surpluses could not be efficiently invested in their own economies, due to small populations or being at early stages of industrialization.
+Instead, the IMF advocated for the surpluses to be invested in other locations, most notably the United States, or spent on imports such as consumer products, construction supplies, and military equipment.
+Additionally, the IMF also argues that global economic growth would have suffered if money was withdrawn from the world economy and stored in the reserves of developing nations, while the oil-exporting states needed to be able to invest profitably to raise their long-term standards of living.
+Alternatively, critics argue that the international monetary system, reliant on petrodollar recycling, exploits developing nations while advancing American imperialism.